Simon Rožman

-Simon Rožman (born 6 April 1983) is a Slovenian professional football manager and former player.
+Simon Rožman (born 6 April 1983) is a Slovenian professional football manager and former player who is the manager of Bosnian Premier League club Zrinjski Mostar.

 Managerial career

 Celje

 Rožman started his managerial career at Celje, where he was at first part of the academy coaching structure, and was in charge of the youth selections.
 During his time in Celje, he was also the Academy Director.
 In April 2014, he took over the senior team, becoming the youngest manager in the Slovenian PrvaLiga.
 He led the club to the second place in the league and was the runner-up of the national cup in 2015.

 Domžale

 In 2016 Rožman joined Domžale, first as a sports coordinator, but soon he was promoted to the first team manager.
 In his first season, he won the national cup and came fourth in the league.
 In the next season, he led the club to the third place in the league; he also managed to reach the play-off round of the 2017–18 Europa League, eliminating Bundesliga side SC Freiburg on the way.
 He left Domžale on 3 September 2019, after failing to win a single game during the first eight rounds of the 2019–20 Slovenian PrvaLiga campaign.